17 September 2020

-The UK left the EU on January 31st 2020.
-As a result of the transition period in the Withdrawal Agreement, EU law will continue to apply in and in relation to the UK until the end of the transition period - which will end on 31 December 2020, assuming there are no extraordinary developments, as the UK opted not to extend the transition period.
+The UK left the EU on 31 January 2020.
+As a result of the Brexit transition period, EU law continues to apply in and in relation to the UK until the end of the transition period - which will end on 31 December 2020, assuming there are no extraordinary developments, as the UK opted not to extend the transition period.

 Technology and Communications businesses need to prepare for the end of the transition period.
 The following areas are outlined in this note:

 This Checklist is an update to the Checklists previously issued by Bird & Bird in 2018 and 2019.

 The UK will leave the EU single market at the end of the transition period, including the free movement of people.
 However, the Government has committed to protect the rights of EU nationals and their family members who wish to stay in the UK.
 The EU Settlement Scheme ("Scheme") requires EU nationals to register in order to preserve their rights under UK law (including rights to work, pensions, healthcare and other benefits).
 The Scheme went live on 29 March 2019 and is mandatory for all EU nationals who wish to continue living in the UK after 31 December 2020.
 Home Office guidance on the Scheme is available here.

 Organisations with EU nationals working in the UK should implement a communication plan to inform and support employees with Scheme registration.
 We encourage businesses to take proactive steps at this stage to ensure their EU national employees retain the right to work in the UK and avoid business interruption.
 In particular, EU citizens lawfully resident in the UK at the end of the transition period will continue to receive access to NHS-funded healthcare in England but they will need to be able to provide evidence that they are lawfully resident in the UK and that they were residing in the UK at the end of the transition period and provided they register their new status by 30 June 2021.